alonzi/MTG-Data/How-to-data/scalar-theory.md

 But this scalar does not tell the whole story.
 Remember the second fundamental principle of Scalar Theory.
 We are not in a perfect context match.
 Our context is drafting, but our scalar (GIH WR) is about cards being in a player's hand.
 So there caveats.
 For example, what are the other cards I have drafted?

-## Core question of Scalar Theory
+## Core questions of Scalar Theory
 Is my context close enough to the context of the scalar?

-If not what caveats must I consider before using the scalar.
+### Answering this question for Game in Hand Win Rate
+Usually the answer to the core question when considering GIH WR will be, "no".
+So we move to its helper question, "If not, what caveats must I consider before using the scalar?"
+This is where using GIH WR gets very tricky.
+I would reccomened looking at how the experts use this scalar and how they contextualize it.
+Great resources include Sam Black's work on Drafting Archetypes [8].

-Answering this question for GIH WR is very tricky.
+Answering these question for GIH WR is very tricky.
 The context of GIH WR is not defined in the basis of Magic game states.

 # Summary